 Experience New Hampshire in One of Our Rental Cars

 Named for Hampshire, England, by Captain John Mason, New Hampshire is a colonial state full of history.
 Hop in a New Hampshire rental car and explore this exciting state.
-New Hampshire is known as the Switzerland of the United States for its beautiful scenery and mountain ranges.
-And this makes sense, because the state sport is skiing.
+New Hampshire is known for its beautiful scenery and mountain ranges, and of course skiing, making it the Switzerland of the United States.

 While in New Hampshire, the family will enjoy the local seascape, quaint towns and lots of charm.
 There are seven different regions of the state to explore, all with natural wonders as well as a New England way of life that brings the different parts of the state together.

-The state capital of New Hampshire is calling your name, so head over to Concord with the family in town.
+C oncord, the state capitol of New Hampshire is calling your family to head over for a fun day downtown.
 Main Street is a revitalized area of town where most fun attractions are.
-But if the family wants to get involved in some outdoor recreation, there are plenty of opportunities to hike, bike and ski through Concord.
+If your family is looking for outdoor recreation, there are pleny of opportunities to hike, bike and ski through Concord.

 Head to the Museum of New Hampshire History to learn about the area, then have a snack break at Dips Frozen Yogurt.
 Last, go to McAuliffe-Shepard Discovery Center, which was voted one of the best family-friendly spots in the city

 There are plenty of historical, cultural and artistic things to see here that the whole family will enjoy.
 Take tours through the New Hampshire Institute of Art, Millyard Museum or the SEE Science Center.
-Finish of this portion of the trip by seeing a symphony performance at the New Hampshire Symphony Orchestra.
+End your visit to Manchester on a positive note by enjoying a symphony of performaces at the New Hampshire Symphony Orchestra.

 Final Vacation Destination: Nashua

-Make your final stop in the New Hampshire rental car in the city of Nashua, the tax-free city.
-Nashua has grown into a Mecca for shoppers from all across New England.
+Make your final stop in New Hampshire by visiting the city of Nashua, known as the tax-free city.
+Nashua has grown into a Mecca for shoppers across New England.